Besov-ish spaces through atomic decomposition: Introduction

-In the last decades there were a huge amount of activity on the generalisation of harmonic analysis (see Deng and Han \cite{deng}), and Besov spaces in particular, to less regular {\it phase spaces}, replacing $\mathbb{R}^n$ by something with a poorer structure.
+In the last decades there was we replaced "were" by "was" a huge amount of activity on the generalisation of harmonic analysis (see Deng and Han \cite{deng}), and Besov spaces in particular, to less regular {\it phase spaces}, replacing $\mathbb{R}^n$ by something with a poorer structure.
 It turns out that for {\it small $s > 0$} and $p,q\geq 1$, a proper definition demands strikingly weak assumptions.
 There is a large body of literature that provides a definition and properties of Besov spaces on {\it homogeneous spaces}, as defined by Coifman and Weiss \cite{cw}.
 Those are quasi-metric spaces with a doubling measure, which includes in particular Ahlfors regular metric spaces.
-We refer to the pionner work of Han and Sawyer \cite{hs} and Han, Lu and Yang \cite{han2} for Besov spaces on homogeneous spaces and more recently Alvarado and Mitrea \cite{sharp} and Koskela, Yang, and Zhou \cite{koskela2} (in this case for metric measure spaces) and Triebel \cite{fractal}\cite{fractal2} for Besov spaces on fractals.
+We refer to the we replaced "pionner"by "pioneer"pioneer work of Han and Sawyer \cite{hs} and Han, Lu and Yang \cite{han2} for Besov spaces on homogeneous spaces and more recently Alvarado and Mitrea \cite{sharp} and Koskela, Yang, and Zhou \cite{koskela2} (in this case for metric measure spaces) and Triebel \cite{fractal}\cite{fractal2} for Besov spaces on fractals.
 There is a long list of examples of homogeneous spaces in Coifman and Weiss \cite{examples}.
-The d-sets as defined in Triebel \cite{fractal} are also examples of homogeneous spaces. {\it We give a very elementary (and yet pratical) construction of Besov spaces $\mathcal{B}^s_{p,q}$, with $p,q\geq 1$ and $0 < s < 1/p$, for measure spaces endowed with a grid, that is, a sequence of finite partitions of measurable sets satisfying certain mild properties. } This construction is close to the martingale Besov spaces as defined by Gu and Taibleson \cite{martingale}, however we deal with "nonisotropic splitting" in our grid without applying the Gu-Taibleson recalibration procedure to our grid, which simplifies the definition and it allows a wider class of examples. \\
+The d-sets as defined in Triebel \cite{fractal} are also examples of homogeneous spaces. {\it We give a very elementary (and yet practicalwe replaced "pratical" by "practical") construction of Besov spaces $\mathcal{B}^s_{p,q}$, with $p,q\geq 1$ and $0 < s < 1/p$, for measure spaces endowed with a grid, that is, a sequence of finite partitions of measurable sets satisfying certain mild properties. } This construction is close to the martingale Besov spaces as defined by Gu and Taibleson \cite{martingale}, however we deal with "nonisotropic splitting" in our grid without applying the Gu-Taibleson recalibration procedure to our grid, which simplifies the definition and it allows a broader we replaced "wider" by "broader" class of examples. \\